JyothiDronamraju/JyothiDronamraju/README.md

 - 💼 I'm open to collaborations on exciting coding projects and eager to contribute my skills to open-source communities.

 💡 **Skills & Expertise:**
-- 💻 Proficient in [List Relevant Programming Languages and Technologies].
 - 📦 Leveraged my 5-year Amazon experience to refine my problem-solving and logistics skills.
 - 📚 Constantly expanding my knowledge through coursework and self-directed learning.

 🌍 **Connect with Me:**
-- 📫 You can reach me via email at [jyothi.dronam@gmail.com].
+- 📫 You can reach me via email at jyothi.dronam@gmail.com.
-- 💬 Let's connect on [LinkedIn][(https://www.linkedin.com/in/yourprofile](https://www.linkedin.com/in/jyothi-dronamraju-5b3101200/) for professional networking.
+- 💬 Let's connect on [LinkedIn](https://www.linkedin.com/in/yourprofile (https://www.linkedin.com/in/jyothi-dronamraju-5b3101200/) for professional networking.
-- 🌐 Check out my instagram profile at (https://www.instagram.com/jyothi_dronamraju/)]
+- 🌐 Check out my instagram profile at (https://www.instagram.com/jyothi_dronamraju/)

 🌟 **Fun Facts:**
 - 🍳 I'm a culinary enthusiast who loves experimenting in the kitchen and trying new recipes.